getgud-io/cpp-getgud-sdk/README.md

 ```

 Here is the description of each report field:
-- MatchGuid: guid of the live Match you are sending report for
+- `MatchGuid`: guid of the live Match you are sending report for
-- ReportedTimeEpoch: epoch time in milliseconds of when report was sent
+- `ReportedTimeEpoch`: epoch time in milliseconds of when report was sent
-- ReporterName: Name of the entity that created the report
+- `ReporterName`: Name of the entity that created the report
-- ReporterType: Id of the entity type that created the report, it could be "anticheat", "in-match report" and others
+- `ReporterType`: Id of the entity type that created the report, it could be "anticheat", "in-match report" and others
-- ReporterSubType:  If of the subtype of the entity that created the report, for type "anticheat" the subtypes could be "Easy Anticheat", "Internal Anticheat and others"
+- `ReporterSubType`:  If of the subtype of the entity that created the report, for type "anticheat" the subtypes could be "Easy Anticheat", "Internal Anticheat and others"
-- SuggestedToxicityScore: 0-100 toxicty score, in other words how much do you suspect the player
+- `SuggestedToxicityScore`: 0-100 toxicty score, in other words how much do you suspect the player
-- SuspectedPlayerGuid: guid of the suspected player
+- `SuspectedPlayerGuid`: guid of the suspected player
-- TbType:: Id of the toxic behavior type, for example Aimbot
+- `TbType`:: Id of the toxic behavior type, for example Aimbot
-- TbSubType: Id of the toxic behavior subtype, for example Spinbot
+- `TbSubType`: Id of the toxic behavior subtype, for example Spinbot
-- TbTimeEpoch: Epoch time in milliseconds when toxic behavior event happened
+- `TbTimeEpoch`: Epoch time in milliseconds when toxic behavior event happened

 Note: for Reporter and Tb types and subtypes you should use reference tables provided to you by Getgud in order to determine the correct mapping to Ids